mandrova1991/MyWeddingPlanner/README.md

 Categories can be created updated and deleted.
 Various informatie is already implemented and gets updated.
 An overlay for the task has been made but in early development.

+The backend has an RBAC permission system.
+For now we do not use the permission system yet on the frontend.
+This will updated after the taskOverlay is finished!

 There is no support for mobile devices for now.
 This will be implemented soon.

 To have a look at the current state it is available <a href="https://vibrant-napier.85-215-68-138.plesk.page/login">Here</a>